Children With Disabilities Team

 The Disability Register holds information about children with disabilities and is a legal requirement for all local authorities.
 It is administered by the Family Information Service.

 Parents are asked whether they wish to supply information about their child for inclusion on the register.

 The register is used to plan and develop services for children with disability and also to assist Adult Services with information on future service needs.

 Reviews of Child in Need Plans for children with disabilities take place within 3 months of the start of the plan and thereafter at least six-monthly.
 Reviews are conducted more frequently where circumstances require it, e.g. where there has been a significant change in the child's circumstances or with the resource or resources involved.

 The Child in Need meeting/Review is usually conducted by the allocated worker and includes all those involved in the plan including the child where appropriate and their parent/carers.
 The minutes of the Child in Need meeting are subject to approval by the Team Manager.
-Where necessary, changes to the Child in Need Plan will be made and the amended plan circulated to all involved as set out in Child in Need Plans and Reviews Procedure.
+Where necessary, changes to the Child in Need Plan will be made and the amended plan circulated to all involved as set out in Child in Need Meetings and the Child in Need Plan Procedure.

 For reviews of children in receipt of short breaks, see Short Breaks Procedure.